criticalmanufacturing/dev-testdetector/README.md

 ![Build Status](https://github.com/criticalmanufacturing/dev-testdetector/workflows/.NET%20Core/badge.svg)

 Test Detector is a Critical Manufacturing developer tool that performs automatic test detection (currently only in MSTest C#), allowing for on-the-fly test changes.
-The primary goal of this tool is to identify new or modified test methods in feature branches, allowing this tests to be run on Pull Requests.
+The primary goal of this tool is to identify new or modified test methods in feature branches, allowing these tests to be run on Pull Requests.

 If you have enhancement requests or want to contribute, feel free to open an issue, fork the repository and create pull requests.